-The District's revenues and other financing sources of \$77,408,034 for the fiscal year ended June 30, 2022 were greater than the adopted final budget by \$2,471,688.
-The most significant variances were the actual real estate transfer taxes collected being approximately \$366,385 more than budgeted due to the sale of several large commercial properties and the increase in residential home sales based favorable interest rates during 2021-2022.
-In addition, parking lot taxes were \$378,700 more than budgeted, this was mainly due to the Philadelphia Airport closing a large portion of its long-term parking lots during 2021-2022, as well as increased air travel, as certain travel restrictions were lifted or relaxed in 2021-2022.
-Other significant variances concerning revenues was the increase in the basic education and the special education subsidies, resulting in the actual subsidy payments being \$668,950 and \$350,640, respectively, more than budgeted.
-The final increase (approved state budget) for the subsidies for 2021-2022 was not known until after the budget process.
-The state reallocated funds for the Ready-To-Learn grant, resulting in an additional \$200,000 for 2021-2022.
-Regarding the COVID-19 ESSER funds, the District used approximately \$597,350 less than budgeted for 2021-2022 due to supply chain issues and material shortages; therefore, the ESSER funds will be carried over to the 2022-2023 fiscal year revenues.
-As part of GASB Statement No. 87, total operating lease payments (current leases) will need to be shown as both a revenue and an expenditure.
-The revenue concerning the current operating leases of approximately \$500,000 was not budgeted for during the budget process.
-It should be noted that the collection rate for school real estate taxes for 2021-2022 was 95.7%, resulting in total school real estate taxes collected being \$224,250 under budget.
-The \$224,250 represents .5% of the total school real estate taxes budgeted.
+The District's revenues and other financing sources of \$78,966,619 for the fiscal year ended June 30, 2023 were greater than the adopted final budget by \$3,877,071.
+Significant variances were the actual real estate transfer taxes collected, which were approximately \$95,157 more than budgeted due to the sale of several large commercial properties.
+Interim taxes were \$98,580 more than budgeted as there was an increase in positive commercial tax assessment appeals, while delinquent tax collections from the county were \$117,060 less than budgeted as real estate tax liens were down in 2022-2023 in comparison to 2021-2022.
+In addition, parking lot taxes were \$429,826 more than budgeted; this was mainly due to the Philadelphia Airport closing a large portion of its long-term parking lots during a majority of the 2022-2023 year as well as air travel continuing to increase post COVID-19.
+Investment earnings were \$450,315 more than budgeted, as the average balance in the general fund savings account was greater in 2022-2023 resulting in an increase in investment earnings.
+Other significant variances concerning revenues was the increase in the basic education and the special education subsidies resulting in the actual subsidy payments being \$1,947,323 and \$260,768, respectively, more than budgeted.
+The final increase (approved state budget) for the subsidies for 2022-2023 was not known until after the District budget process.
+It is believed that future increases in state subsidy funding for the District could be minimal.
+The state reallocated funds for the Ready-To-Learn grant resulting in an additional \$500,000 for 2022-2023.
+Regarding the COVID-19 ESSER funds, the District used approximately \$386,000 less than budgeted for 2022-2023 due in part to material shortages and delays in shipping various items; therefore, the ESSER funds will be carried over to the 2023-2024 fiscal year revenues.
+As part of GASB Statement No. 87, total operating lease payments (current leases) will need to be shown as both an other financing source and an expenditure.
+The other financing source concerning the current operating leases of approximately \$425,300 was not budgeted for during the 2022-2023 budget process; however, it was budgeted in the 2023-2024 fiscal year.
+It should be noted that the collection rate for school real estate taxes for 2022-2023 was 95.62%, resulting in total school real estate taxes collected being \$221,193 under budget.
+The \$221,193 represents .5% of the total \$42,957,192 school real estate taxes budgeted.